gas-buddy/Standards/sql/README.md

 formatting
 =========
 All T-SQL reserved words are uppercase.
-All identifier should be delimited by square brackets.
+All identifiers should be delimited by square brackets.

 ```
 CREATE TABLE [dbo].[price_hist2](